Verity-Freedom/Tor-Bridges-Named/README.md

 Why am I doing this?
 ```
 Each Tor bridge has a different uptime and bandwidth.
 To use Tor most effectively, you need to take the best bridges.

 According to the Kerckhoffs's principle, the encryption system should remain secure, even if all its details are known.
 Therefore, the naming of the Tor bridges does not pose any threats.

+The original Tor Bridges Collector stores a huge number of irretrievably deceased bridges and does not double-check their condition.
+By naming the bridge, I confirm its operability at the time of naming.
 ```

 Types of pluggable transport: